New Referee FAQs

 the registraion period and the time frame that your certification is valid to is key.
 Plan accordingly by viewing the chart below to see what certification year you are registering for.

-Currently we are in the 2015 registration period.
-Anyone that starts now will be certified until Dec.
-31, 2015.
+Currently we are in the 2016 certification period.
+This certification is valid until Dec.
+31, 2016.

 |Registration Year||Registration Period Opens||Registration Period Closes||Certification Valid From||Certification Valid To|

-* Registration End is strict to allow Cal South enough time to process your registration with the US Soccer Federation.
+* Registration Period Close is strict to allow Cal South enough time to process your registration with the US Soccer Federation.

 What's the difference between Referee Grade 9 & Referee Grade 8?